 - The Exam Proctor Request Form submission deadline is a firm deadline, so that we have enough time to review the requests and organize the logistics.
 We will email you and the student no later than 1 week before exams to go over the arrangements.

-Mid-Terms and Other Tests during the Semester
+Mid-Terms and Other Tests During the Semester

-Confidentiality Note for Faculty and Staff
+Privacy Note for Faculty and Staff